What does a UX designer do?

 After all the App Tasks have been laid out and defined, it’s time to go to the next level – the proactive analysis.
 As the name already implies, the point of this is to discuss every single choice from the user’s perspective.
-Basically, together with your stakeholders and the UX designer, you all take each task from each category and discuss it.
-One of you will have to be the devil’s advocate and to disagree, in order to reach the best option or alternative.
+Basically, together with your stakeholders and the UX designer, you take each task from each category and discuss it.

 Bringing it all together as user flows

-When you finally finish detailing the user goals and you have exhausted all the options regarding them, it is time to take the next steps, which means the final outline.
+When you finally finish detailing the user goals and you have exhausted all the options regarding these goals, it is time to take the next step, which means the final outline.

-When you all agree on this, a Product Manager and a product Strategist create a technology and functionality plan that can be transformed afterward into a minimum viable product (MVP).
+When you all agree on this, the Product Manager and Product Strategist create a technology and functionality plan that can be then transformed into a minimum viable product (MVP).

 The art of UX in MVP

-When the wireframes are ready and you, as the founder, agree with them, the next step is the creation of the final UI designs and typically a prototype for your first product iteration or MVP.
+When the wireframes are ready and you, as the founder, approve of them, the next step is the creation of the final UI designs, and typically a prototype for your first product iteration or MVP.
 Basically, the UI designer creates the final screens of the app and stitches them together by making a beautiful animation that shows how the application works.
 When the design is done, it can enter the final stage – the development.
-Here, the Product Manager and Product Strategist discuss the best options development-wise – platform, frameworks, tools and offer estimates on how much time it will take until you have the final product.
+Here, the Product Manager and Product Strategist discuss the best options, development-wise – platform, frameworks, tools and offer estimates on how much time it will take until you have the final product.